Book a Demo

 Acts of generosity through charity fundraising partnerships give companies a way to show they understand consumer issues and values.

-Every industry will have its own barriers.
+Example: Every industry will have its own barriers.
 Take the financial world as an example.
 Large retail banks are often seen as cold, corporate entities, whose main purpose is to reward shareholders.
 Add into the mix banking bailouts and fraud scandals and you have damaged reputations, and lower public trust.
-Museum

 Supporting social issues that relate to your industry is a good way to demonstrate culture to your stakeholders, and tackle perceptions.
 The partnership between Lloyds Banking Group and Mental Health UK has raised over £16mn raised since 2017 and supported 3,900 people.
 By offering training, support and advice Lloyds acknowledges the impact financial problems can have on mental health, and through customer and colleague fundraising, it's helped the charity set up a first nationwide debt advice service.

-When companies act with generosity or altruism they show a willingness to look beyond the bottom line.
+Benefits: When companies act with generosity or altruism they show a willingness to look beyond the bottom line.

 Trust and reputation in brands can grow, charities can benefit financially and strategically.